jack-lin-jql/react-deep-dive/05-API Reference/05-SyntheticEvent.md

 - Note: As of v17, e.persist() doesn't do anything since the SyntheticEvent is no longer pooled
 - Note: as by v0.14, returning false from an event handler will no longer stop event propagation.
 Instead, e.stopPropagation() or e.preventDefault() should be triggered manually, as appropriate

+## Supported events

+- React normalizes events so that they have consistent properties across different browsers
+- The events handlers below are triggered by an event in the bubbling phase
+- To register an event handler for the capture phase, append `Capture` to the event name; for example, instead of using `onClick`, one would use `onClickCapture` to handle the click event in the capture phase
+  - Clipboard Events
+  - Compositions Events
+  - Keyboard Events
+  - Focus Events
+  - Form Events
+  - Generic Events
+  - Mouse Events
+  - Pointer Events
+  - Selection Events
+  - Touch Events
+  - UI Events
+  - Wheel Events
+  - Media Events
+  - Image Events
+  - Animation Events
+  - Transition Events
+  - Other Events

+- Refer to the actual events [here](https://reactjs.org/docs/events.html#reference)